Cisco Ring Tones - How to acquire and how to play

 Overview

-This article covers how to retrieve the cisco ring tones from the CUCM for use with messenger.
+This article covers how to retrieve the Cisco ring tones from a customer's Cisco Unified Call Manager (CUCM).

 Resolution/Topic

 Step 1.
-Retrieve the XML file listing the currently available ringtons.
+Retrieve the XML file listing the currently available ringtones.

 C:\Users\SpokUser> tftp 10.10.10.10 GET Ringlist.xml C:\Temp\Ringlist.xml (10.10.10.10 is the ip-address of the CUCM and will be customer specific)